phpcodemonkey/alexa-xbox/README.md

 Testing
 -----

 It's probably a good idea to test the connection first, between the server that runs the app and your Xbox.
-To do this, you can simply set `.env` DEBUG to `true` so authentication requests from Alexa will be bypassed pass this check.
+To do this, you can simply set `.env` DEBUG to `true` so authentication requests from Alexa will be bypassed by this feature.

 How it works
 -----